Cowboy Baked Beans (Skillet or Slow Cooker)

-These Cowboy Baked Beans are an EASY recipe that can be made with ground beef, sausage or venison.
+These Cowboy Baked Beans are an EASY recipe that can be made with hamburger, sausage or venison.

 Use the slow cooker or a skillet for a quick and easy meal with only a few basic ingredients.
 We have friends that say this is one of the best recipes in their meal rotation!

-Our Big Batch of Baked Beans is perfect to make in a roaster for parties and cookouts!
+Our Lima Bean Bake or Big Batch of Baked Beans are perfect to make in a roaster for parties and cookouts!

 My mom has the ultimate Meaty Baked Beans Recipe that is always popular as a side dish at parties.
-The downside is that it takes a while to put together.
-We love this recipe because it’s got great added flavors and it’s simple.
+We love this recipe for Cowboy Baked Beans because it’s got great added flavors and is simple to make in 15 minutes.

 Baked beans are one of those classic American dishes that we all should have a recipe for.
 I remember taking a 4-H project called “All American Foods”.
 That was the first time I made baked beans.